xbeat/Machine-Learning/README.md

 Cross-validation is a statistical method used to assess model performance by partitioning data into training and testing sets.
 It helps evaluate how well a model generalizes to unseen data and reduces overfitting by providing multiple evaluation rounds with different data splits.

+## Memory-Efficient Caching for Deep Learning with Python's Weakref

+Understanding Weak References in Python

+Weak references allow objects to be garbage collected even when referenced by other objects, providing a powerful mechanism for memory management in data-intensive applications like deep learning models where tensors consume significant memory resources.

 ## Exploring the Power of ReLU in Deep Learning

 Understanding ReLU Implementation